-Existing Land Use
+Existing Current Land Use

-The generalized land cover map Figure 2, helps visualize the current variety and distribution of land uses.
-A large percentage of the study area remains forested, but some relatively large tracts of land have been clearcut or substantially thinned out in recent years.
-This, combined with the sizable areas of blowdown due to the major storms of the early 1990s, results in a continuing decline in the area of forested lands.
+The generalized current land cover use map Figure 2-3, helps visualize displays the current variety and spatial distribution of Deer Harbor Hamlet land uses and activities.
+The map may appear misleading because agricultural land with scattered seasonal units is displayed as residential use.
+A large percentage of the study area remains significant part of the Hamlet is forested, but some relatively large tracts of land have been clear\cut or substantially thinned out in recent years.
+This, c Combined with the sizable areas of substantial blowdown due to the major storms, of the early 1990s, results in a continuing decline in the area of forested lands has declined.
 In those areas that were cleared for agriculture in the past or on those lands with soil types and depths unsuitable or unable to support forest cover grasses predominate.